tiagomms/Ecole-42-Projects/02_printf/README.md

 # printf_42
-printf coded in C with options sSpdDioOuUxXcC and Invalid Characters A library is made and set.
+**printf coded in C with options sSpdDioOuUxXcC.
+It includes Invalid Characters.**

+A library is made and set.

 Works just like printf